basillal/LEEWAY/projects/libs/bl-frame/README.md

 - **Easy Styling**: Uses Tailwind CSS for quick and customizable designs..
 - **Flexible**: Customize colors, sizes, and transitions with a simple `theme` object.
 - **Open Source**: Free to use, modify, and contribute to on [GitHub](https://github.com/your-github-username/bl-frame).
-- **Community-Friendly**: Join other developers to improve and share ideas.
+- **Community-Friendly**: Join other developers to improve and share ideas..

 ## Quick Start